jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 ### Key Initiatives:
 1. **AMORE Team (Autonomous Marine Operations & Robotics Engineering):**
-   Undergraduate students develop autonomous vessels and technology to monitor freshwater quality, detect oil spills, and study aquatic ecosystems.
-[Learn more](https://robonation.org/lssu-mathworks-students-blog/)
+   Undergraduate students develop autonomous vessels and technology to monitor freshwater quality, detect oil spills, and study aquatic ecosystems.[1]

 2. **Invasive Species Research:**
    Collaboration efforts are tackling the invasive European frog-bit plant and its ecological impact on the St. Marys River.
-Techniques include biological controls, genetic study, and fish population recovery.
-[Read about their research](https://www.efbcollaborative.net/current-research/)
+Techniques include biological controls, genetic study, and fish population recovery.[2]

 3. **Oil Spill Response Program:**
-   In partnership with Algoma University and the U.S. Coast Guard, researchers are exploring new remediation technologies to respond to environmental disasters.
-[Discover more](https://www.sooleader.com/local-news/lssu-and-algoma-university-team-up-to-research-oil-spill-effects-on-the-great-lakes-11323276)
+   In partnership with Algoma University and the U.S. Coast Guard, researchers are exploring new remediation technologies to respond to environmental disasters.[8]

 4. **Robotics Engineering and Tech:**
    As the pioneer of the first U.S. undergraduate Robotics Engineering Technology degree, LSSU is helping position Michigan as a technical training hub for global blue economy advancements.

+5. **MiWaterNet: Real-Time Water Monitoring Network:**
+   LSSU's Center for Freshwater Research and Education (CFRE) operates MiWaterNet,[3] a regional network of affordable water sensors providing real-time data on water quality and hydrology across northern Michigan streams.
+With over 20 sensors deployed as of 2021, the system enables natural resource managers and scientists to monitor stream conditions, detect watershed changes, and study climate impacts. **Critically, MiWaterNet already partners with local schools and Career Technical Education programs**—including Les Cheneaux Schools and **Brimley-LSSU Career and Technical Education in Natural Resources**—engaging students as citizen scientists in data collection and analysis.[4]

 ---

-## BMCC: Connecting Anishinaabe to Blue Tech
+## BMCC: Connecting Anishinaabe Communities to Blue Tech

-Bay Mills Community College (BMCC), a tribal college in Brimley, Michigan, plays an important role in contributing to blue tech through programs that intersect with the field:
+Bay Mills Community College, where I teach in the Computer Information Systems program, occupies a unique position in the blue tech ecosystem.
+As a tribal college serving primarily Anishinaabe students from Bay Mills Indian Community and surrounding areas, BMCC has the potential to connect technology education with Indigenous values of water stewardship and environmental responsibility.

+**What I See in My Classrooms:**

+In CS204 (Web Page Design), I teach students to build responsive websites and data visualization tools—skills that could be directly applicable to presenting water quality data, mapping aquatic ecosystems, and communicating blue tech research.
+While we don't yet have explicit blue tech projects, the foundational skills my students learn—HTML, CSS, JavaScript, responsive design—are exactly what's needed to build interfaces for environmental monitoring systems.

+In CS221 (Computer Programming), students develop computational thinking and problem-solving skills using Python and other languages.
+We cover standard programming fundamentals, but I can see the clear pathway: these same skills could be applied to analyzing sensor data, automating environmental monitoring, and building applications for blue tech research.
+When I occasionally mention real-world applications—analyzing data, mapping systems, tracking changes over time—students lean in with interest.

+**BMCC's Blue Tech Potential:**

-- **Geographic Information Systems (GIS):** BMCC’s GIS expertise provides valuable tools for mapping and monitoring Great Lakes ecozones, water systems, and habitats—key areas within the blue tech industry.
+- **Geographic Information Systems (GIS):** BMCC's GIS program provides essential tools for mapping Great Lakes ecozones, tribal waters, and aquatic habitats—foundational skills for blue tech careers.

+- **Computer Information Systems:** The CIS program equips students with web development, programming, and database skills that are increasingly critical for blue tech data management and communication, even though we haven't yet developed explicit blue tech curriculum.

-- **Community Partnerships:** BMCC’s collaborations—such as the Waganakising Odawa Career and Technical Education Program (WOCTEP)—equip students with skills focusing on sustainability, ecological monitoring, and technology integration, which align with blue tech aspirations.
-[Explore current programs](https://bmcc.edu/academics/programs/index.html)
+- **Community Partnerships:** Collaborations like the Waganakising Odawa Career and Technical Education Program (WOCTEP) focus on sustainability, ecological monitoring, and technology integration that could align with blue tech aspirations.[5]

-Although BMCC does not offer a dedicated blue tech program, its focus on community-driven education and technology underscores its importance in Michigan’s contribution to this sector.
+**The Opportunity:**

+BMCC doesn't offer a dedicated blue tech program yet, and currently, my courses follow standard CIS curriculum.
+But the foundation is here: technical skills, community connections, proximity to LSSU, and students deeply connected to the Great Lakes.
+What's missing are the explicit pathways, partnerships, and projects that would transform general technology education into blue tech career preparation.
+That's the bridge we need to build.

+**A Model Already Exists: Brimley-LSSU CTE Partnership**

+Interestingly, LSSU already partners with Brimley schools (just miles from BMCC's campus) through the **Brimley-LSSU Career and Technical Education in Natural Resources** program, which participates in MiWaterNet.
+High school students engage in hands-on water quality monitoring, learning to deploy sensors, collect data, and analyze stream conditions.
+They gain exposure to LSSU's research facilities and faculty, building aspiration for Great Lakes science careers.

+This partnership demonstrates what's possible—but it currently bypasses BMCC.
+Students go from Brimley High School directly to LSSU (or elsewhere), when a more natural pathway might include BMCC as a bridge institution for those who aren't ready for immediate four-year enrollment, need to stay close to family and community, or want to explore technical skills before committing to a specific major.

+**What if my CS courses at BMCC integrated with MiWaterNet?**
+- Web design students could build public dashboards visualizing MiWaterNet sensor data
+- Programming students could write scripts to analyze water temperature trends or detect anomalies
+- BMCC could host a MiWaterNet sensor on campus, giving students direct access to real-time environmental data
+- CIS students could collaborate with Brimley CTE students and LSSU researchers on data visualization projects

+This wouldn't require building new infrastructure—MiWaterNet exists, the sensors are deployed, the data is flowing.
+We'd be adding educational pathways to existing research infrastructure.

+---

+## The EUP Innovation Ecosystem: Blue Tech Meets Space Tech

+The Eastern Upper Peninsula isn't just building blue tech capacity—it's emerging as a multi-sector innovation hub where water, space, and advanced technology converge.
+Three major initiatives demonstrate the region's technical sophistication:

+### **1. MiWaterNet: Freshwater Monitoring Network**
+LSSU's Center for Freshwater Research operates 20+ sensors across northern Michigan, with Brimley-LSSU CTE students conducting hands-on water quality research.[3][4]

+### **2. SunRISE Ground Radio Lab: Space Weather Monitoring**
+Sault Area High School is one of 18 schools nationwide selected for NASA's SunRISE mission, where students operate dual dipole antennas detecting solar radio bursts that could disrupt satellites and power grids.
+The program, led by University of Michigan's College of Engineering, trains over 2,500 students in radio astronomy and awards NASA certificates for contributions to space weather forecasting.[9]

+### **3. CHARGE-UP Lab: Space, Cyber, and AI Innovation**
+The Chippewa Homestead Aerospace Research and Ground Enterprise (CHARGE-UP) Lab, launched June 2025 in Kincheloe, is a state-of-the-art facility bridging industry, government, and academia in space technology, cybersecurity, and artificial intelligence.
+The Lab features the Homestead Mission Operations Center (MOC) for Digital Engineering and Digital Twinning development, providing students and startups access to simulation environments for space and cyber systems.[10]

+### **The Missing Link: BMCC's Role**

+These three initiatives prove that:
+- **Local students excel in advanced technical work** (SunRISE: high schoolers doing NASA research)
+- **Research infrastructure exists** (MiWaterNet: operational sensor network; CHARGE-UP: mission operations center)
+- **University partnerships work** (LSSU with Brimley schools; U-M with Sault High School)
+- **Industry collaboration is possible** (CHARGE-UP brings together government, academia, startups)

+**Yet BMCC—the regional tribal college serving many of these students' peers and younger siblings—isn't formally integrated into this ecosystem.**

+**What if my BMCC computer science students:**
+- Built web interfaces for MiWaterNet sensor data visualization
+- Developed data analysis tools for SunRISE radio astronomy measurements
+- Created applications for CHARGE-UP Lab's digital twin simulations
+- Learned programming through real projects supporting local space and water research

+**The technical skills are identical:** sensor data analysis, database management, web development, scientific computing.
+Whether monitoring solar storms or water quality, the computational approach is the same.
+My CS204 and CS221 students are learning these exact capabilities—we just need to connect them to the research infrastructure already operating an hour north.

+**From Blue Tech to "Blue & Beyond" Tech:** Water isn't separate from space—both require:
+- Remote sensing and telemetry
+- Real-time data processing
+- Predictive modeling and simulation
+- IoT sensor networks
+- Scientific data visualization

+BMCC could become the bridge institution connecting K-12 programs (Brimley CTE, Sault High SunRISE) to university research (LSSU blue tech, U-M partnerships) and industry applications (CHARGE-UP Lab startups).
+Students would see clear pathways: learn programming at BMCC → contribute to local research projects → transfer to LSSU or other universities → work in emerging EUP tech sector.

 ---